At a glance

-However, there’s something to be said for a downright boring card – particularly when it has one of the best introductory balance transfer promotions and lowest ongoing interest rates around.
+However, there’s something to be said for a downright boring card – particularly when it’s so appealing to balance transfer candidates.
 If you’re looking for a no-frills credit card that offers great deals on balance transfers and doesn’t cost a pretty penny to maintain, you can definitely do worse than this piece of plastic.

 BankAmericard® Credit Card

 The BankAmericard® Credit Card is a plain vanilla credit card that’s ideal for people with less than perfect credit who wish to finance major purchases or transfer high-interest balances from existing cards at low cost.
 It’s not ideal for people seeking rewards programs or luxury benefits in exchange for making purchases.

 This card’s great 0% APR introductory promotion and overdraft protection for Bank of America customers – not to mention the lack of an annual fee – are all great perks.
 However, the lack of rewards and sign-up bonus on late payments are all drawbacks.